Fashion (2008 film): Themes and influences

 The film alludes several times to actual incidents, including a scene where Bhandarkar appears at a fashion show to research his upcoming film on the fashion industry.
 One of the models looking at him says, "Oh that's Madhur Bhandarkar, the realistic filmmaker.
 Now he is going to expose the fashion world."
 It is taken from the Bhandarkar's experiences while researching the subjects of his films.
 The Indian Express said that Chopra's character, who indulges in drug and alcohol abuse and undergoes rehabilitation, resembles the life of British-educated model Shivani Kapur, who had similar experiences.
 The scene in which Ranaut's character's top slips off during a ramp walk resembles the experience of Carol Gracias at the 2006 Lakme Fashion Week.

 Soundtrack

 The Fashion soundtrack album was composed by Salim–Sulaiman and the lyrics were written by Irfan Siddiqui.
 Sandeep Nath appeared as a guest lyricist for "Fashion Ka Jalwa".
 The soundtrack contains 4 original songs, 1 theme and 5 remixes.
-The music was released by Bhandarkar and the cast on 25 September 2008 at the Siddhivinayak Temple in Mumbai.
+The music was released by Bhandarkar and the cast on 19 September 2008 at the Siddhivinayak Temple in Mumbai.
 The cast played the film's title song, offering their first CD to Lord Ganesha.

-Fashions soundtrack received positive reviews from critics.
-Hindustan Times rated the album 3.5 out of 5 and said, "It's very hard to find anything wrong with the album.
-Salim-Suleiman have done a wonderful job as composers and have brought out the essence of the movie in a remarkable way.
-Irfan has come out with great lyrics and every singer has given his or her best shot".
-Joginder Tuteja of Bollywood Hungama described the album as "a winner all the way", and said, "Madhur Bhandarkar films haven't been known for their music, even though the albums of Page 3 and Corporate still saw some sales on the stands.
-However, Fashion is all set to break the jinx while turning out to be the first Madhur Bhandarkar film ever to boast of a truly mass as well as class appealing score".
-Sukanya Verma of Rediff.com rated the album 3.5 out of 5, and said that the film offers a well-designed mix of trendy tunes and refined melodies.